Comparing Specific Heat of Ethanol and Water

 Pour the same mass of water and ethanol into each of the two plastic cups.

-Place the containers in the low container and fill it with hot water from the kettle, so that it reaches approx. one quarter of the height of the plastic cups, thus preparing a water bath.
+Place the cups in the low container and fill it with hot water from the kettle, so that it reaches approx. one quarter of the height of the plastic cups, thus preparing a water bath.

 The video below shows a successful execution of the experiment.
 We can see that the temperature of ethanol increases faster than the temperature of water, which corresponds to the fact that its specific heat capacity is almost half that of water.